solodev/cloud-documentation/src/WelcomeToSolodev/QuickStartGuide/index.md

 **Developer**

 When logging in to your account (or creating a new account) you will open your default personal developer dashboard.
-Your developer user is the root admin for everything Solodev Cloud (see illustration below).
+Your developer user is the root admin for everything Solodev Cloud (see illustration above).
 Your developer space has the functionality to create, test and launch your individual projects.
 You will also be able to add organizations, users, groups and permissions to create collaborative efforts.

 **Organizations**